-In this program you will visit key European political institutions and meet political actors from lobbyists to diplomats, in a hands-on examination of how Europe functions as a whole and from region-to-region.
-You will acquire an in-depth understanding of international affairs and enhance your intercultural skills though the mix of classroom theory and experiential field experiences.
+In this program you will visit key European political institutions and meet political actors from lobbyists to diplomats, in a hands-on examination of how Europe functions as a whole and from region to region.

-- Learn from an expert in the field of Danish and European politics, as you explore topics with your core course professor, Jacob Buksti, the former Minister for Transport in Denmark
+- Learn from an expert in the field of Danish and European politics, as you explore topics with your core course professor

-- Play the part of a European Council country in a simulation exercise, culminating in a negotiation game at the end of the semester
+- Play the part of a European diplomat in a simulation exercise, culminating in a negotiation game at the end of the semester

-- Go beyond the classroom on field studies in Copenhagen that explore governmental systems behind the scenes, such as the Danish Foreign Ministry, the European Affairs Committee of the Folketing, and the Danish ‘open prison’ system
+- Go beyond the classroom on field studies in Copenhagen that explore governmental systems behind the scenes, such as the Danish Foreign Ministry, the European Affairs Committee, Copenhagen Police Headquarters, and the U.S. Embassy

 PROGRAM STUDENT PROFILE